farazfazli/futuretweet/README.md

 # FutureTweet
-Send tweets in the future, with CRON-like syntax.
+Send tweets in the future from a text file, with CRON-like syntax.
 From CRON format help, check https://crontab.guru/

 ## Getting Started